iotaledger/tips/text/0000-spa-http-api/0000-spa-http-api.md

 # Rationale and alternatives

 Rationale:
-* Having the specification files agreed up on, guarantees that different node implementations are comptible with the from the frontend UX team produced SPA.
+* Having the specification files agreed up on, guarantees that different node implementations are compatible with the from the frontend UX team produced SPA.
 * OAS and AsyncAPI are common specification files from which directly code can be generated (not for all languages).
 * The request/response payloads are specified and therefore ensure a smoother implementation for the frontend UX team.